 How to Declutter Your Home

-Do you feel like you’re walking into a disaster zone when you go from one room to the next inside your home?
+Do you feel like you’re walking into a disaster zone from one room to the next inside your home?
 You see a cluttered mess in corners and along the walls of the house, and it causes you to feel stressed and discouraged.
-You’re probably wondering how you’ll ever declutter the property and get it to look as good as it did when you first moved in, or before you and family members got sick.
+You’re probably wondering how you’ll ever declutter the house and get it to look as good as it did when you first moved in or before you and your family members got sick.

 While it may feel out of reach for you now, it’s possible to declutter the home, get rid of things that you no longer need, and keep your belongings more organized.
 Once you’ve got the organization down, you won’t have to worry so much about dealing with more clutter in the future.